lupyuen/lupyuen.github.io/src/de.md

 # Appendix: Timing Controller (TCON0)

+This section explains how we __initialise the Allwinner A64 Timing Controller (TCON0)__.

 We captured the log from [__p-boot tcon0_init__](https://megous.com/git/p-boot/tree/src/display.c#n1567)...

 -   [__Log from tcon0_init__](https://gist.github.com/lupyuen/c12f64cf03d3a81e9c69f9fef49d9b70#tcon0_init)

-By decoding the captured addresses and values, we decipher the following steps to __configure the Allwinner A64 Timing Controller (TCON0)__...
+By decoding the captured addresses and values, we decipher the following steps to __initialise the Allwinner A64 Timing Controller (TCON0)__...

 1. Configure PLL_VIDEO0